mage-ai/mage-ai/README.md

 ![image](https://user-images.githubusercontent.com/99209078/171302101-1c0de1a6-6c40-46cc-9563-73734e7fe2f5.png)

-At a glance, `Reports` provides feature-specific statistics that make it obvious if there are missing, duplicates, or anomalies in your data.
+In `Suggested actions`, you can edit and apply suggested data cleaning actions. `Reports` provides feature-specific reports statistics that make it obvious if there are missing, duplicates, or anomalies in your data.

-In addition to data transformations, the dashboard display `Visualizations` and correlations between your features, helping you locate data leakage.
+In addition, the dashboard displays column-specific summaries, further suggestions, and `Visualizations`.
+These help you identify correlations between your features, which sometimes leads to data leakage.
 Since Mage is open source, these charts and visualizations are customizable. 😉

 <img width="752" alt="Screen Shot 2022-05-31 at 3 14 52 PM" src="https://user-images.githubusercontent.com/99209078/171302044-fedd4633-3a8c-42ac-87d4-f18dd48994d9.png">